sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 - Leave a space after each comma

 #### Braces
-- Place braces on the line after the keyword
+- Place braces on the same line as the keyword
 - A brace can be omitted if the execution statement in the conditional/repeated statement consists of only one line

 ### Git commit message